Tungsten disulfide: Thin films and monolayers

-Freestanding WS2 films can be produced as follows.
-WS2 is deposited on a hydrophilic substrate, such as sapphire, and then coated with a polymer, such as polystyrene.
+Freestanding WS2 films can be produced as follows: WS2 is deposited on a hydrophilic substrate, such as sapphire, and then coated with a polymer, such as polystyrene.
 After dipping the sample in water for a few minutes, the hydrophobic WS2 film spontaneously peels off.

 Applications

 WS2 is used, in conjunction with other materials, as catalyst for hydrotreating of crude oil.
 In recent years it has also found applications as a saturable for passively mode locked fibre lasers resulting in femtosecond pulses being produced.

-Lamellar tungsten disulphide is used as a dry lubricant for fasteners, bearings, and molds, as well as having significant use in aerospace and military industries.
+Lamellar tungsten disulphide is used as a dry lubricant for fasteners, bearings, and molds, as well as having significant use in aerospace and military industries., which have extremely low coefficient of friction of 0.03.

 WS2 can be applied to a metal surface without binders or curing, via high-velocity air impingement.
 The most recent official standard for this process is laid out in the SAE International specification AMS2530A.

 Research

 Like MoS2, nanostructured WS2 is actively studied for potential applications, such as storage of hydrogen and lithium.
 WS2 also catalyses hydrogenation of carbon dioxide: